 One camel remained standing alone: the mullah’s camel.
 The mullah said: “Are you happy?
 Well, then, maybe I can get my camel back?”
 And the three men, full of gratitude, said, “Of course,” not quite understanding what had happened.
 The mullah blessed them, mounted his camel, and the last they saw was a tiny cloud of dust, quickly settling in the glowing evening sun.

-There’s nothing like a story to help us elicit some powerful learnings.
+There’s nothing like a story to help us as business coaches elicit some powerful learnings.

 Using the stages of team development as a model to have a high performing team – forming, storming, norming and performing.
 There is not one group of people coming together in history, whether it be home, work or sport that goes straight to performing.
 Even the performing teams have to go through storming.
 Unfortunately, MOST groups do not get past storming.
 Why?
 Because it’s all too hard.
 Instead, we’ll all pretend it’s not happening, we’ll stay “nice” towards each other.
 In my experience of life, it’s the dirt in the carpet that wears it out more than anything else.
 Sweeping it all under the carpet might work in the short term, but NEVER in the long term.

 How does a team get past storming?
-Firstly, see conflict as a “good” thing – it’s an opportunity to improve something, albeit a system or a person in a role.
-It’s an opportunity to find the BEST solution.
+Firstly, see conflict as a good thing – it’s an opportunity to improve something and find the BEST solution.
 Most importantly, it’s an opportunity to move closer to having a performing team in your workplace.

-Many business leaders don’t stop when “conflict” arises, as already suggested.
+Many business leaders don’t stop when conflict arises.
 Their risk aversion prevents them from looking at the situation objectively, hence they are unable to ask the best questions to find out what the real problem is.
 Most focus on the symptoms not the problem.
 Many leaders have poor listening skills.
 Talking rather than listening is the road most commonly travelled.

 When people are emotional, it’s very difficult for them to come up with the solution.
 The Mullah however was able to remain objective and see a solution.
 He knew that by adding 1 more camel to the mix, the total number of camels would make a complex number (18), which meant it was going to be easily divisible.

 His solution worked a treat.
-The sons were able to split up the camels as their father wished, and he even got his own camel back – it was a win:win:win:win!
-Nobody lost.
+The sons were able to split up the camels as their father wished, and he even got his own camel back – it was a win all round!

-As the business leader there are many situations that we face that require us to have wisdom.
+As a business leader, there are many situations that we face that require us to have wisdom.
 Wisdom is only found when we’re able to step back and clearly and unemotionally assess a situation.
-In my experience, this is most easily achieved by people who are not intimately involved, yet still invested in coming to the best solution.
+In my experience as both a business owner and business coach, this is most easily achieved by people who are not intimately involved, yet still invested in coming to the best solution.

-This is where, if our happy clients are to be believed, is where Rob and I are most valuable.
+This is where our experience as Brisbane business coaches is most valuable.
 Our clients are able to leverage our years of experience and outside perspective in order to gain the wisdom they need to create the business and lifestyle they want.
 Why not see for yourself?
-Reach out for a confidential conversation.
-We’re here to work with you in creating the life you deserve for you and your family.
+Contact us today!

 What does it take to actually remove yourself from the day-to-day grind of business?
 Learn from our panel of Business Owners who've Been There, Done That.